takoikatakotako/en.swiswiswift.com/content/post/2019-11-20/index.md

 +++
-title =  "ListViewからそれぞれ別のViewに遷移する（SwiftUI）"
-url = "2019-11-20"
-date = "2019-11-20"
+title =  "Transition from one ListView to another (SwiftUI)" url = "2019-11-20" date = "2019-11-20"
-description = "ListViewからそれぞれ別のViewに遷移する（SwiftUI）"
-tags = [
+description = "Transition from one ListView to another (SwiftUI)" tags = [
     "iOS", "Swift", "SwiftUI"
 ]